 When installing a tray, remember that you will need to be able to access the waste for maintenance.

-4. …or, Go for a Walk-in Shower
+Consider a Walk-in Shower

 It is often seen as better to have a separate enclosure as opposed to an over-bath shower.
 However, do not squeeze an enclosure into a tight space as this will just result in a claustrophobic shower.
 Although there is no set minimum size for an enclosure, it is not advised to go smaller than 900mm² — smaller can feel, well, really small.

 Walk-in showers differ from enclosures in the sense that they are more of a showering area as opposed to an enclosed unit.
 They usually feature just one glass panel separating them from the bathroom, with no door.
 Walls and floors must be fully waterproofed, as with wetrooms.

-5. All-in-One Systems and Cabins
+All-in-One Systems and Cabins

 Offering far more in the way of features than an ordinary shower enclosure, shower cabins are all-in-one units, incorporating enclosure, tray, shower and body jets, not to mention the extra options that most now offer, including LED mood lighting, seating, steam, fragrance and music — some even double as sunbeds.

 Need to Know…

 A shower that suddenly runs cold or hot is downright annoying — and dangerous.
 Temperature variations occur when the pressure between hot and cold water is not balanced.
 So, if someone flushes a toilet, the cold water flow is reduced and the shower will turn too hot.
 If the hot tap is used, the shower will run cold.
 A shower with a built-in thermostat will overcome the problem.
 They sense variations and then compensate.
-Models that cut out before water reaches too high a temperature are available.
+Models that cut out before water reaches too high a temperature are also available.

-Showers over the bath: Despite often being seen as second best to enclosures, over-bath showers make more sense for many bathrooms, especially those not large enough to take a separate enclosure, or in households with young children.
+Despite often being seen as second best to enclosures, over-bath showers make more sense for many bathrooms, especially those not large enough to take a separate enclosure, or in households with young children.
 Forget mould-riddled shower curtains and opt instead for a sleek frameless glass shower screen.